-- 18.1 Most pupils with EHCPS and some on SEND Support receive input/support from one or more external agencies. - 18.2 The Code of Practice states that 'Schools may involve specialists at any point to advise them on early identification of SEN and effective support and interventions.
+18.2 The Code of Practice states that 'Schools may involve specialists at any point to advise them on the early identification of SEN and effective support and interventions.
 A school should always involve a specialist where a pupil continues to make little or no progress or where they continue to work at levels substantially below those expected of pupils of a similar age despite evidence-based SEN support delivered by appropriately trained staff.'
 (SEND Code of Practice, 2015) and there is a commitment for careful planning to ensure that pupils have access, both to the specialist support to meet their needs and to the broad, balanced and relevant education, including the National Curriculum.